Eating Disorder Hotlines

 - Avoiding the severity of the situation, such as making light of or becoming defensive when confronted by others about your abnormal eating.

-- Feelings of shame and guilt about your eating habits.
+- Feeling shame and guilt about your eating habits.

 - Being addicted to food such that you feel uncontrollable cravings for certain foods, such as sugar, and being unable to control your intake of these foods.